awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_tag_assets/Readme.md

 ## Package the project that contains the Lambda functions

-Package up the project into a .jar (JAR) file that you can deploy as a Lambda function by using the following Maven command.
+Package up the project into a .jar (JAR) file by using the following Maven command.

     mvn package

 The JAR file is located in the **target** folder (which is a child folder of the project folder).

 ![AWS Tracking Application](images/pic6.png)